-- Funds can support a maximum of 1 faculty advisor's travel to the national meeting.
+- In addition to 1 or more student travelers, funds can support a maximum of 1 faculty advisor's travel to the national meeting.

-- Funds are awarded to the international student chapter and will be wired to the chapter (not to an individual student).
+- Funds are awarded to the international student chapter and will be transferred to the chapter (not to an individual student).

 - Each student chapter is responsible for allocating awarded funds to the selected traveler(s).

 - Travelers are responsible for making their own arrangements, including securing a passport or visa if necessary, booking travel and lodging, registering for the national meeting, etc.

 ACS will not transfer grant funds until the chapter has provided proof of valid travel documents (e.g. passport, visa) to ACS Student Communities.
 Any costs associated with obtaining a visa, etc. must be paid by the traveler or student chapter.
 At the student chapter's discretion, grant funds may be used to reimburse these costs once the money has been transferred.

 - Student chapter members traveling to the meeting commit to volunteering for the student program, at the discretion of ACS staff.